ruoyuwang-stats/ruoyuwang-stats.github.io/_pages/cv.md

 **Manuscripts in preparation****
 1. **Zhang, Y.**, Zöllner, S., Intergrating gene co-expression network into the estimation of the effect sizes,
-2. **Zhang, Y.**, Dempsey, W., An edge exchangeable model based community detection method
+2. **Zhang, Y.**, Dempsey, W., An edge exchangeable model based community detection method in network data

 Talks and Posters
 ======
-#1.
-American Society of Human Genetics Meeting, Houston, Texas, October 2020.
-“Applying European polygenic risk scores to non-European populations: What is the role of Linkage #Disequilibrium?”
-(Poster)
+1. American Society of Human Genetics Meeting, virtual, October 2021.
+“Intergrating gene co-expression network into the estimation of the effect sizes” (Poster)
-#2.
-International Laboratory for Human Genome Research, Querétaro, México, February 2020.
-“Role of Linkage Disequilibrium in the Transferability of European Polygenic Risk #Scores into Other Populations” (Seminar)
-#3.
-American Society of Human Genetics Meeting, Houston, Texas, October 2019.
-“Quantifying the Impact of Linkage Disequilibrium on Transferability of European GWAS to non-#European populations” (Platform Talk)
+2. Michigan Students Symposium on Interdisciplinary Statistical Sciences, Ann Arbor, March 2020.
+“A noval clustering method of interaction data” (Talk)
-#4.
-Midwest Population Genetics meeting, University of Chicago, Chicago, Illinois, August 2019.
-“Impact of Linkage Disequilibrium on the Transferability of Polygenic Risk #Scores” (Talk)
+3. Midwest Population Genetics meeting, University of Chicago, Chicago, Illinois, August 2019.
+“The application of Polygenic Risk Score (PRS) in the clinical diagnosis of bipolar disorder” (Poster)
-#5.
-Michigan Students Symposium on Interdisciplinary Statistical Sciences, Ann Arbor, March 2019.
-“Equitable Genomics: Transferring Genetic Risk Scores Across Populations”(Talk)
-#6.
-First Workshop on Interdisciplinary Statistics University of Arizona and CIMAT, Guanajuato, México, August 2016.
-“Towards statistical analysis of extinction based on the #fossil record” (Talk)

 Service and leadership
 ======